-All but one of the planets orbit within 3.5 degrees of a single plane, called the plane of the ecliptic.
-The exception is Mercury, with an inclination of 7 degrees; its orbit is also the least circular.
-Asteroids tend to orbit at a much more inclined angle: the majority within 20 degrees of the plane, a few up to 40 degrees.
-In the nebula hypothesis, a 3-dimensional cloud collapses into a planar disc and the planetary bodies accreting out of it orbit close to the plane.
-In the design hypothesis, their original orbits would be exactly on the same plane (since any randomness would imply, misleadingly, a physical cause for the randomness).
-In either case, any significant deviation from the plane implies a measure of disturbance.
-In the case of asteroids, the disturbance is due to collisions: repeated jostling within the belt results in cycles of break-up and re-aggregation that continue to the present day.
-Even on quite small asteroids impact scars are common.
-In the case of planets, the disturbance is due to primeval mega-impacts, collectively known as the ‘Late Heavy Bombardment’.
-The Moon is covered in impact craters from this event, the largest of them 2,500 km across.
+All but one of the planets orbit within 3.5° of a single plane, the plane of the ecliptic.
+The exception is Mercury, with an inclination of 7°; its orbit is also the least circular.
+Asteroids tend to orbit at a much more inclined angle: the majority within 20° of the plane, a few up to 40°.
+In the nebula hypothesis, the 3-dimensional cloud collapses into a planar disc and the planetary bodies accreting out of it settle close to the plane.
+In the design hypothesis, their original orbits would have been exactly on the same plane (any randomness would imply, misleadingly, a physical cause for the randomness).
+In either scenario, any significant deviation from the plane implies a measure of disturbance.
+The asteroids were disturbed by collisions.
+Repeated jostling within the belt resulted in cycles of break-up and re-aggregation that continue to this day.
+Impact scars are common even on quite small asteroids.
+The planets were disturbed by primeval impacts, collectively known as the ‘Late Heavy Bombardment’.
+The Moon is covered in craters produced by the bombardment, the largest of them 2500 km across.

-Much of the material inferred to be missing from the asteroid belt was swallowed up by Jupiter, immediately adjacent, which thereby acquired a core equal, it is estimated, to about 16 Earths.
-The Trojan asteroids and the rocky moons of Jupiter and Saturn, which all have similar optical colours, may likewise have originated from planetary explosions between Mars and Jupiter.
-At the other extreme we have the constituents of the Sun itself to consider.
-Initially the Sun would have consisted solely of hydrogen, which it has since been turning into helium, but most of its other elements exist in chondrite-like proportions, as a result of planetary debris having plunged into it.
-Taking into account all the out-of-place rocky material in the solar system, it becomes apparent that only a tiny fraction of the mass of the original planets remains in the asteroid belt.
+Much of the material inferred to be missing from the asteroid belt was swallowed up by Jupiter, immediately adjacent, which thereby acquired a core – equal, it is estimated, to about 16 Earths.
+The Trojan asteroids and the rocky moons of Jupiter and Saturn all have similar optical colours and may likewise have originated from explosions between Mars and Jupiter.
+At the other extreme there are the constituents of the Sun itself.
+Initially the Sun would have consisted solely of hydrogen.
+Its helium is the product of nuclear fusion later.
+Most of its other elements exist in chondrite-like proportions, as a result of planetary debris having plunged into it.
+Taking into account all the out-of-place rocky material in the solar system, it becomes apparent that only a tiny fraction of the original planets remains in the asteroid belt.

 As with every other class of solar system body, ideas about comets have changed over recent years.
-Once assumed to be unaltered leftovers of the cold outer nebula, they appear on closer inspection to be compositionally much the same as asteroids, only richer in volatiles (i.e. ices).
-We know most about the short-period variety: those with orbits of less than 200 years.
+Once assumed to be unaltered leftovers of the cold outer nebula, they have proved to be compositionally much the same as asteroids, only richer in volatiles (i.e. ices).
+We know most about the short-period variety, those with orbits of less than 200 years.
 Some consist primarily of volatiles; some have solid nuclei, dented by craters; others are low-density rubble piles.
-The bodies become comets when their elliptical orbits bring them close to the Sun; they permanently cease to be comets when they have lost their volatiles.
+The volatile-rich manifest themselves as comets when their elliptical orbits bring them close to the Sun.
 Each year several asteroids are reclassified as comets on being found to exhibit a coma and/or tail.
 Most short-period comets orbit between Mars and Jupiter, having been drawn into the inner solar system, it is supposed, from the Kuiper Belt.

 How is one to explain the existence of high-temperature materials and low-temperature materials in the selfsame body?
-Since the refractory core must have preceded the volatiles around the core, it is the core that must play the decisive role in resolving the problem, and the crystalline rocky material in the core suggests an origin in the inner solar system.
+Since the refractory core must have preceded the volatiles round the core, it is the core that plays the decisive role in solving the problem, and the rocky material in the core suggests an origin in the inner solar system.
 Like asteroids, short-period comets seem to have originated as fragments of terrestrial planets, mixing with with water vapour as they sped out.

 Except for the Earth’s moon, none of the planetary satellites are likely to have formed in situ.
 Mercury and Venus have no satellites.
-Mars has two, both clearly asteroids.
-Jupiter has at least 63 and Saturn at least 62, the majority less than 10 km in diameter.
+Mars has 2, both clearly asteroids.
+Jupiter has around 67 and Saturn at least 62, the majority less than 10 km in diameter.
 Uranus has 27, Neptune 13.
-In the scenario proposed here, satellites, depending on their composition, are (i) expelled main belt asteroids, (ii) debris from an exploded gaseous planet between the orbits of Uranus and Neptune (a possible origin of some long-period comets), or (iii) expelled Kuiper Belt Objects.
+The number decreases with distance from the main asteroid belt.
+In the scenario proposed here, satellites, depending on their composition, are (i) expelled main belt asteroids or (ii) expelled Kuiper Belt Objects.
 Once captured, the different types frequently crashed into each other.
 Some collisions resulted in complete fragmentation.
-Occasionally the fragments may have re-assembled to form new moons.
+Occasionally the fragments re-assembled to form new moons.
 Other collisions merely left the moons cratered and scarred.
 Spherical shape is not evidence of a particular origin, since above a certain mass self-gravity will naturally pull a body into a sphere.

 Astronomers classify the moons into regular satellites, which trace close, circular orbits about the host’s equator, and irregular satellites, which trace more distant, elliptical orbits at an angle to the equator.
 Usually the regular satellites orbit in the same (‘prograde’) direction as the planet’s rotation, and tend to be bigger.
-For these reasons, the nebula hypothesis has them forming from the same rotating disc of gas that gathered round the future planet’s rocky core – an explanation that of course depends on the nebula hypothesis.
+For these reasons, the nebula hypothesis has them forming from the same rotating disc of gas that gathered round the future planet’s rocky core.